 There are some childhood illnesses which may cause a child to be excluded from school.
-If your child has contracted one of these illnesses, please contact the school immediately so that we can keep you informed of relevant Health Department regulations.
+If your child has contracted one of these illnesses, please contact the school immediately so that we can keep you regulations.
 Illnesses include: whooping cough (pertussis), chickenpox, German measles (rubella), measles, mumps, viral hepatitis, ringworm, scabies, impetigo and